 Summer vacation is almost here, and with it come long, sunny days where kids complain about being bored.
 One way parents can help them is to be ready with quick and easy projects.
-These help kids stay curious about the world around them by asking good questions about the things they see.
+These help stir up curiosity in kids about the world around them by asking good questions about the things they see.
 If you’re planning ahead for how to stir up your kid’s curiosity and beat boredom, here are some ideas that will help you turn off their screens and keep their little minds active.

 Going outside is sometimes all the planning you need to get kid’s using their imagination, but once the first thrill of the swings and sandbox have faded, it’s nice to have some ideas ready to keep them thinking and moving.